raf64flo/ndslabs-dataverse/README.md

 * iRODS iCAT (ndslabs/dvicat): iCAT server with bitcurator bulk_extractor and custom archiving rules.

 Postgres 9.3 is used from an official image.

+### See also

+* [Service definitions](https://github.com/nds-org/ndslabs-specs/tree/master/dataverse) for the NDS Labs service catalog.

+### Kubernetes definitions

+The service and replication controller specifications have been retained for historical purposes only.
+These are no longer used by the NDS Labs system.

 ### Starting Dataverse under Docker